 Congressional App Challenge

 I am excited to help bring the Congressional App Challenge to students in Southeast Wisconsin.
-This is an innovative way for kids to be creative, learn new skills, and become involved in the STEM field at an early age.
-The coronavirus pandemic has demonstrated the importance of understanding technology and adapting to new school and working environments.
-I hope students take advantage of this opportunity!
+While enjoying summer vacation and preparing for the fall, the Congressional App Challenge allows students to be creative and continue learning through an innovative program.
+I urge all students to take part of this opportunity!
 I look forward to seeing your apps.
 Please see below for all necessary information!

 The Congressional App Challenge is open to middle school and high school students who reside or go to school in Wisconsin’s First Congressional District.
 Students may compete as individuals or in teams of up to four.
-Students should register by September 1, 2020.
 Student can register by visiting the Congressional App Challenge website at: https://www.congressionalappchallenge.us/ and visit the “Students” section.
-Congressional App Challenge applications can be submitted now through 11:00 am CT, October 19, 2020.
+Congressional App Challenge applications can be submitted now through 11:00 am CT, November 1, 2021.